 Both cycles of secondary school

 - From 9:00 a.m. to 4:00 p.m.

-Does your class have a project?
-Would you like to invent or alter an object but don’t know where to start and don’t have the tools needed?
-We’ll provide the supervision, space, and resources to carry out your wildest projects.
-This is possible thanks to the Fab Lab at the Museum of Ingenuity J. Armand Bombardier.
+Does your class have a project in mind?
+Do you want to invent or modify an object but don’t know where to start or don’t have the necessary tools?
+We offer support and supervision, as well as the space and resources you need to make your wildest ideas a reality.
+All this is made possible by the Fab Lab at the J. Armand Bombardier Museum of Ingenuity.

-You’ll imagine and design your project in the classroom and come to the Museum to make it a reality.
-Whether your idea is related to electronics, computer science, the arts, robotics, or ecology, a guide will support you at every stage.
-The number of visits to the Fab Lab depends on the nature and scope of your project or invention.
+Design your project in the classroom and make it happen at the Museum.
+Whether your project involves electronics, computer science, art, robotics or ecology, a facilitator will be there every step of the way.
+The number of visits to our Fab Lab depends on the type and scope of your project or invention.

-Subject, duration, and materials will be discussed with the teacher, according to the nature of the project.
-The activity has three parts: in class, in the Fab Lab, and upon your return, in class.
+Subject, duration and materials to be discussed with the teacher.
+The activity takes place in three stages: in the classroom, at the Fab Lab, and back in the classroom.